 The Pit: between Playa del Carmen and Tulum, the pit is another favorite of tec divers as it is the deepest one known so far, reaching a maximum depth of 119 meters (391 feet).
 Get prepared to see some stalactites in the first 30 meters (100 feet), benefit from crystal clear visibility and an hydrogen sulfide cloud.
 It is often combined with nearby cenote Dos Ojos.

-Cenotes diving season: all year round, but the best light is between May to September
+You can dive in the Cenotes year round.
+The best light is between May to September.

 The Best Dive Sites of Cozumel